Lufthansa Airlines Sues Customer Who Skipped Part Of His Return Flight

 The Lufthansa passenger paid 657 euros ($741, at today's rate) to fly business class from Oslo to Seattle and back, with layovers in Frankfurt.
 He booked his flight on April 8, 2016, and traveled early the next month.
 But instead of making the entire trip, he got off his return flight in Frankfurt.
 From there, he flew to Berlin on a separate Lufthansa ticket.

-According to court documents, Lufthansa says the voyage the customer took should have cost 2,769 euros — and it wants a German court to order him to pay the difference between that price and his paid fare.
+According to court documents, Lufthansa says the trip the customer took should have cost 2,769 euros — and it wants a German court to order him to pay the difference between that price and his paid fare.
 It's seeking 2,112 euros ($2,381) — plus interest.

 The defendant asked the court to dismiss the airline's request, saying the airline's terms and conditions don't apply to his actions — and that Lufthansa's request to recalculate the fare was incomprehensible.